kascote/termkit/README.md

-WIP - Kit to work with terminal
+WIP - Kit to work with terminals